atomic-cogwheel0/VIMS3D/README.md

 Main things to know:
 Define and add world objects in `init()` in `game.c`.
-Manipulate them in their respective tick functions in `game.c`.
+Manipulate them in their respective tick functions in `worldobj.c`.
 Define textures in `texturemap.c`.
 All of these files have some example code.